Intent of English in Early Years and Key Stage 1

 Grammar is taught within these lessons, carefully embedded in the units so that children learn the correct use of grammar while engaged in the class text(s).
 This avoids grammar being taught as a detached, abstract part of the writing process and helps children retain what they have learned.

 Reading is an integral part of KS2 English lessons and, through careful questioning, children learn how stories and non-fiction writing is constructed and in doing so, develop their comprehension skills and their ability to better understand and interpret the books they read.
-Children also develop their reading skills through the use of the digital reading scheme ‘Bug Club,’ which is used within school and at home.
+Children also develop their reading skills through the use of our reading scheme 'Accelerated Reader.'
+This is used within school to assess the children's reading ability and ensure children are reading books that are the appropriate stage for them.
 We further encourage children to share their love of books with their peers, through our fortnightly verbal text reviews and ‘Bookflix’ displays.

-In KS2, we utilise the ‘Spelling Shed’ resource in conjunction with ‘Spelling Frame.’
+In KS2, we utilise the ‘Spelling Shed’ resource.
 Our children enjoy the challenging, competitive nature of the online activities/games and it allows teachers to track the progress of individuals or groups of children and tailor the content of spelling sessions to suit their needs.

 Impact within EYFS and Key Stage 1